 LinkedIn is known as the professional social network, because there are over 600 million professionals who use the platform to highlight their career histories and accomplishments.
 LinkedIn is used to network and to source potential candidates.
 Some professionals also use LinkedIn to establish themselves as thought-leaders by sharing their expertise.

-You can sign up for LinkedIn’s recruiter license to source candidates by using in-depth searches.
+You can sign up for LinkedIn’s recruiter license as a great way to source candidates by using in-depth searches.
 With the recruiter’s license, you are also able to message people who are not directly connected to you.
 If you are looking for a free way to source candidates on LinkedIn, you can join professional groups and interact with members to find out whether anyone is interested in your job opening.

 You need to build your following on Twitter to expand the pool of potential candidates.
 Use Twitter discussions to build relationships and the industry-related hashtags to attract the right candidates.
 You must also tweet regularly to keep your company at the forefront of people’s minds.
 Use the advanced search feature to identify and target suitable candidates.
 If you want to use a paid option, you can buy Twitter ads to promote your job tweets.